Sayma-Haider/Sayma-Haider-Bengali-Aspect-Based-Sentiment-Analysis/README.md

 This code was created for the research article: "tRF-BERT: A transformative approach to aspect-based sentiment analysis in the bengali language" (https://doi.org/10.1371/journal.pone.0308050).

-If you use this code or dataset, please cite the paper.
+If you use this dataset, please cite the paper.

 ## Requirements
 - Python 3.8+